 We take pride in offering our students a total educational experience.
 Students have the opportunity to participate in five respected law journals, a summer program in Oxford, England, and several legal clinics, including one of the very few in taxation.
 While our curriculum is extremely rich, we are still small enough to take a personal interest in each student.
-The school's Law Quadrangle provides an admirable setting for learning and includes the Underwood Law Library, a modern and comprehensive research facility equipped with state-of-the-art instructional technologies.
+The school's Law Quadrangle provides a beautiful setting for learning and includes the Underwood Law Library, a modern and comprehensive research facility equipped with state-of-the-art instructional technologies.
 Our Office of Career Services sponsors numerous programs throughout the year, including on-campus interview programs and off-campus job fairs, seminars, and workshops, to provide a broad range of employment opportunities.

 Our student body is diverse, intelligent and inquisitive.
 Students come from a variety of backgrounds and from all over the United States, although the majority is from Texas and surrounding regions.
 The student body is enriched by the addition of students from many other countries who participate in the graduate legal programs.
-Upon graduation, they enter private practice, government practice and the corporate sector, or they engage in public interest work, serve as prosecutors or obtain judicial clerkships.
+Upon graduation, students enter private practice, government practice and the corporate sector, or they may engage in public interest work, serve as prosecutors or obtain judicial clerkships.

-I hope that you will have an opportunity to visit our campus.
-Such an experience will give you a real sense of the school in a way that the pages of a catalog can only suggest.
-We wish you the best of luck in your legal career.
+I hope that you will visit our campus, interact with our students and experience SMU Dedman School of Law in a way that the pages of a catalog can only suggest.
+We wish you the best in your pursuit of a legal career.